ku-kom/ku_dropdown/README.md

 # KU Bootstrap Dropdowns

-This is a TYPO3 extension of standalone dropdowns or link listsbased on Bootstrap 5.x.
+This is a TYPO3 extension of standalone dropdowns or link list sbased on Bootstrap 5.x.

 ## Developed for
 TYPO3 v.
 11.5, PHP 8.1